No Products in the Cart

 5. Trim your nails

-Overly long or infected toenails can be are a real source of infections and ulcers.
+Overly long or infected toenails can lead to ulcers an infections.
 For people with touch or thick toenails, you can soak your feet first to soften the nails to make it easier.
 When you trim, always try to cut straight across.
 If trimming your nails is something you find tricky, get help!
 Don't be afraid to ask your Diabetes Educator or HCP for help or advice.
 Also be on the lookout for "Nails that are thick, crumbly, or discoloured" as these may need professional care.

 6. Keep monitoring your blood sugar